 As we drove, my eyes surveyed the landscape.
 A mountainous desert filled with sagebrush and clumps of trees here and there.
 Rolling hills rolled past us.
 I spotted a dirt wall and excitement again grew in me because I knew it wasn’t a dirt wall at all.
 It was train tracks.
 The tracks.
 My thoughts slipped to another time.

 Somewhere in the rolling hills is a perfect spot for camping.
 My father and I had found it twice when I was young girl.
 The first time, we had brought my older brother, or maybe they had brought me, I’m not sure.
 But I do remember a couple of things about our camping spot.
 For one thing, the now dormant tracks were right next to us.
 They were on a manmade hill as we were in a small valley with a creek running perpendicular to the tracks.
-A huge drain allowed the creek to run under the tracks to the other side of the hill.
+A seemingly huge culvert allowed the creek to run under the tracks to the other side of the hill.
 Our small valley actually had trees.
 An uncommon sight in this area of Wyoming.
 For somebody who grew up with sagebrush and dirt, I felt as if we were in a forest.

 On our second trip a few years later, it was just my dad and me.
 Our valley didn’t seem quite so big and the trees were dying.
 “The beetle,” my father said and I believed him.
 I didn’t know what a beetle even looked like, but I believed my dad.
 The hill with the tracks stayed the same size.
 It was as big as I remembered from our first visit.
 I know, because I had to climb to the top again.
 My dad climbed up with me and as we stood on the tracks he said, “Your grandpa worked on the railroad.”
 My mind began racing, perhaps it was this very one.
 I touched the track with my hand and tried to imagine my grandpa, who died before I was born working on this stretch of the railroad.

-The drain was big enough for even my dad to walk comfortably through it.
+The culvert was big enough for even my dad to walk comfortably through it.
 The drain opened up to a lush green field on the other side.
 A neighboring camper told us a moose was spotted in that field earlier.
 Or perhaps he just warned me that that field was the kind to lure a moose.
 At any rate, I didn’t venture too long.
 I wanted to be back to safety.
 Back to my dad and back to camp.

 The memories of the camping trips put a smile on my face again while riding in the college van.
 I searched in vain for my little valley but could not find it.
 I looked down at the brochure I had picked up in the visitor’s center back in town about South Pass’ history.
 I know a small bit of its history.
 I am part of its history; at least, I have history here.
 I folded the brochure up and put it in my pocket and watched the scenery pass by.